y-pleim/adiabatic_fermi_hubbard/docs/html/_sources/getting_started.rst.txt

 Representing Fermionic Operators
 ''''''''''''''''''''''''''''''''
-This package relies heavily on methods in `qiskit-nature` a part of the Qiskit ecosystem **[13]**, to create and manipulate fermionic raising/lowering operators.
+This package relies heavily on methods in `qiskit-nature`, a part of the Qiskit ecosystem **[13]**, to create and manipulate fermionic raising/lowering operators.
 This is accomplished through the use of `qiskit-nature`'s `FermionicOp` objects **[14]**.
 The `adiabatic_fermi_hubbard` package adopts `qiskit-nature`'s convention for representing creation/annihilation operators for up and down spins, where `FermionicOp` objects with even (odd) indices correspond to spin up (down) electrons.
 For example, the four creation/annilhilation operators for the first site in a 8-site 1D lattice are